daniel-lanciana/rant/go.md

 * Gorm doesn't preload assocications for polymorphic associations -- must be fetched manually
 * Double asterisk `case **uint64, if *t == nil`, `case *uint64, if *t == 0`.
 Pointer to a pointer..?
 * Less verbose method-level error handling on the horizon in Go2
+* Internal packages to restrict public APIs e.g. a package `/a/b/c/internal/d/e/f` can be imported only by code in the directory tree rooted at `/a/b/c`.
+It cannot be imported by code in `/a/b/g` or in any other repository.

 ```go
 // Structs are like classes (i.e. objects)